 The Celestial Sphere

-The celestial sphere is an imaginary sphere concentric with the Earth.
-This sphere is used by astronomers to navigate through the night sky.
+The celestial sphere is an imaginary sphere concentric to Earth.
+The sphere is used by astronomers to navigate through the night sky, permitting to specify the apparent positions of stars, planets and other objects.
 The coordinates used in the celestial sphere correspond to the geographic coordinate system used on Earth.
 All objects in the sky can be thought of as projected upward from the Earth´s equator, and the North, and South poles.

 In the celestial sphere, the point of the sky directly above the Earth´s North Pole corresponds with the celestial north pole, likewise, the Earth´s South Pole corresponds with the south celestial pole, and the Earth´s equator, with the celestial equator.